Heroes of the Forgotten Kingdoms: Publication history

-Heroes of the Forgotten Kingdoms was the second players book in the Essentials line, after Heroes of the Fallen Lands (2010).
+Heroes of the Forgotten Kingdoms was the second book for players in the Essentials line, after Heroes of the Fallen Lands (2010).
 It was published on November 16, 2010 as a trade paperback in digest size.
 Greg Tito, for Escapist Magazine, wrote that Mike Mearls "intended the Essentials line - essentially a repackaging of 4E rules into easier-to-digest books - to get back to the shared language that unites all D&D players".

 Appelcline wrote that "September and October 2010 saw the publication of the first four books of the Essentials line: Dungeons & Dragons Starter Set (2010), Rules Compendium (2010), Dungeon Master's Kit (2010), and the first players book, Heroes of the Fallen Lands (2010).
 Now, in November 2010, the set of six rules-oriented releases for Essentials was drawing to a close.
 The DM-oriented Monster Vault (2010) and the second players book, Heroes of the Forgotten Kingdom (2010), were both published on November 16".

 On September 1, 2015, Heroes of the Forgotten Kingdom was re-released as a PDF.